MicrosoftDocs/azure-docs/articles/azure-sql/virtual-machines/windows/failover-cluster-instance-overview.md

 #### Filestream

-Though Filestream is supported for a database in an FCI, accessing the FileStream or FileTable using File System API with DNN is not supported.
+Though Filestream is supported for a database in an FCI, accessing the FileStream or FileTable using File System APIs with DNN is not supported.

 #### Linked servers

 Using a linked server with an FCI DNN is supported.
 Either use the DNN directly to configure a linked server, or use a network alias to map the VNN to the DNN.

 ## Limitations